CodersCampus/supportDocs/docs/item/POST_ASSESSMENT_RECAP.md

 **What is onboarding exactly?**

-Pete Carapetyan (our lead instructor) and Karen Dillehay (Software Engineer for Student
+Pete Carapetyan (our lead instructor) and Miriam Law (Software Engineer for Student

 Support) lead onboarding, we will go over how to structure your day of coding, how to tackle